jacklul/asuswrt-usb-raspberry-pi/README.md

 ### Finish

-Power off the router, connect your Pi to router's USB port and then turn the router on - in a few minutes it should all be working smoothly!
+Power off the router, connect your Pi to the router's USB port and then turn it on - in a few minutes it should all be working smoothly!

-If it does not then your router might be missing support for executing command in `script_usbmount` NVRAM variable on USB mount - in that case set `FAKE_ASUS_OPTWARE=true` in the configuration, you might also need to change `ASUS_OPTWARE_ARCH` to reflect architecture of the router.
+If it does not work and you're running stock firmware then make sure you are using build-in workaround - [see "Modify configuration" step above](#on-the-raspberry-pi).

 ## Configuration